microsoft/DeepGNN/docs/graph_engine/data_spec.rst

 	node_info: node_id,-1,node_type,node_weight,<features>
 	edge_info: src,dst,edge_type,edge_weight,<features>

-It is necessary that the file is sorted Sort the file so the first line has the first node's info, the next few lines have all the first node's outgoing edges.
+It is necessary that the file is sorted so the first line has the first node's info, the next few lines have all the first node's outgoing edges.
 Then the next line will have the second node's info and so on.

-Feature vectors to fill <features> can be one of 3 types, and do not have to remain consistent accross nodes/edges. coming in the following formats,
+Feature fectors to fill <features> can be dense or sparse.
+Features will be given indexes starting at 0 and indexes can be skipped with 0 length vectors.
+Each node and edge does not have to have the same number of features or feature types.
-* Feature vectors are given indicies based on the order they appear in the line, the first feature vector is index 0.
-A feature index can be skipped by giving a 0 length vector.

 .. code-block:: text